FadyMohareb/dupless/README.md

 - The assembly in fasta format.

 - A bed file with the coverage value for each base of the assembly.
-(See below for instructions on how to create this file).
+(See below for instructions on how to create this file: "Running DupLess on your own assembly:").

 **Optional**